epfl-ada/ada-2022-project-ada-cadabra/README.md

 Method:

 <br>
-Note: We have changed some ideas from milestone P2 according to the different , we redirected some aspects of our project, namely the aditionnal datasets have changed due to ungranted access.
-Additionally, some steps of the data analysis pipeline have been reframed along the in-depth discovery and analysis of the build datasets.
+N.B: We have changed some directions of our projects from milestone P2 according to our findinfs: in the second idea we have fine-tuned our study into a cultural investigation rather than purely location based and omitted the idea of looking at the top 20 beers but rather considering all the beers and the different ratings.
+We have focused on one major event in the last part (the financial crisis).

 ## Internal milestones up until project Milestone P3: